 - Host 1 is connected to the network product

-- The network product ARP Cache already contains an entry for Host 1Execution Steps
+- The network product ARP Cache already contains an entry for Host 1

+- The network product documentation does not state any reason why gratuitious ARP may be deliberately enabled in order to satisfy certain deployment scenarios.
+If the network product documentation does, however, state that the usage of gratuitious ARP is enabled in certain deployment scenarios then this test case is not applicable (refer to the NOTE in the requirement).

+Execution Steps

 1. If the feature is available in a configuration file, verify that it is disabled by default.